-Prisons and Mental Health: Violence, Organizational Support, and the Effects of Correctional Work (with Amy E. Lerman and Jessie Harney) in Criminal Justice and Behavior (forthcoming)
+Prisons and Mental Health: Violence, Organizational Support, and the Effects of Correctional Work (with Amy E. Lerman and Jessie Harney) in Criminal Justice and Behavior (2021)

 Correctional workers have a high likelihood of exposure to violence in the workplace.
 However, empirical literature has largely neglected the mental health consequences of prison work, as well as the institutional factors that might mitigate or exacerbate these effects.
 To fill this gap, we employ original survey data on thousands of correctional officers and explore the effects of exposure to violence on the job.
 We find strong associations with symptoms of PTSD, suicide risk, and symptoms of depression, alcohol abuse, anxiety, and sleep disorder.
 Importantly, we also find a potentially protective role of institutional factors, such as the quality of perceived supervisory support.
 In line with the Perceived Organizational Support (POS) model, our findings make clear that organizational support can moderate the deleterious effects of prison work.